Date Terumune: Biography

+Terumune fought against the Mogami Yoshiaki twice in different years, 1574 and 1578, in both battles, his wife, who also Yoshiaki sister, Yoshihime, advanced to the middle of the battlefield to create a peace treaty.

+Later in 1578, Terumune succeeded his father Harumune; and he became the sixteenth head of the Date clan of Mutsu Province.

 Records show that Nobunaga cultivated a close relationship with Terumune.
 The daimyo often confided in him affairs of the state through letters.
 During his campaigns unifying Japan, he sent Terumune a letter boasting how he annihilated tens of thousands in Echizen and Kaga.

 When Oda Nobunaga was assassinated in 1582, Terumune gave his clan's support to Toyotomi Hideyoshi in the power struggle which followed.

 An account cited him as party to the negotiation with a local rival called Hatakeyama Yoshitsugu.
 At this time, his son Date Masamune appear to be leading the clan.
 In 1585, Yoshitsugu was invited to a feast after an alliance was forged.
 A day after, when Masamune took the guest hunting, the latter's men abducted the undefended Terumune.
 Yoshitsugu stabbed Terumune to his death when he panicked as Masamune and his men caught up with him by the banks of the Abukuma River.
 A version of this account stated that Terumune was taken to the kidnapper's fort, where he was slain during Terumune's siege.